brentjett/Design-and-Dev-Guidelines/README.md

 ### Theme Support
 - Automatic Feed Links - In almost all cases, automatic feed links should be set to true.
 This is the default behavior and can be left unset.
+- HTML5 Support
+- Post Formats
+- Post Thumbnails
+- Custom Background
+- Custom Header - There is almost never a reason to support custom header images.

-- Theme Organization
+### Theme Organization
-- Styling
+- Styling vs. Layout
 - Templates
     - Do NOT print *title tag*.
 Use theme support.
     - Required Hooks